 Infinera’s founding vision is to enable an infinite pool of intelligent bandwidth that the next communications infrastructure is built upon.
-Infinera is well-recognized in the technology segments of optical wavelength division multiplexing (WDM) transport and packet OTN switching across long-haul, subsea, metro and datacenter interconnect markets.
-The Infinera Intelligent Transport Network architecture delivers unparalleled scalability, convergence and automation for service providers to begin their journey to the Terabit Era while addressing growing bandwidth demands, increasing complexity and competitive pressures.
+Infinera is well-recognized in the technology segments of optical wavelength-division multiplexing (WDM) transport and packet Optical Transport Network (OTN) switching across the long-haul, subsea, metro and data center interconnect markets.
+The Infinera Intelligent Transport Network architecture delivers unparalleled scalability, flexibility and programmability, including the industry’s only software defined capacity, enabling service providers to thrive in the Multi-terabit Era and move toward a future of cognitive networking while addressing growing bandwidth demands, increasing complexity and competitive pressures.

-Meanwhile, transport functions at the lower layers (layer 0 through 3) are converging as operators encourage vendors to design the most cost effective network elements, giving rise to an intelligent transport layer, Layer T. It combines packet services of Ethernet and MPLS technologies, digital functionality of OTN switching and optical transmission and switching with WDM and ROADM functionality.
-Software Defined Networking (SDN) abstracts the services and functions of Layer T and presents standardized application programming interfaces (APIs) such that control can be offloaded to Layer C.
+Meanwhile, transport functions at the lower layers (Layers 0 through 3) are converging as operators encourage vendors to design the most cost-effective network elements, giving rise to an intelligent transport layer, Layer T. It combines packet services like Ethernet and Multi-Protocol Label Switching (MPLS) technologies, the digital functionality of OTN switching and optical transmission and switching with WDM and reconfigurable optical add-drop multiplexer (ROADM) functionality.
+Software-defined networking (SDN) abstracts the services and functions of Layer T and presents standardized application programming interfaces (APIs) such that control can be offloaded to Layer C.